Michigan Department of Education · English Language Arts · K–12

 RI.6.1–9

-• Cite evidence; central idea + how conveyed
+• Determine central idea + how it is conveyed through particular details; objective summary

 W